radiantlogic-v8/documentation-new/documentation/quick-start-guide/01-getting-started-with-radiantone.md

 service wizards and Server Control Panel are accessed from the Main Control Panel.
 For more information on the [Server Control Panel](#starting-the-main-control-panel), see Starting the Server Control Panel.

+>[!note]
->**Note - To access the Main Control Panel, JavaScript must be enabled in the Internet browser you are using.**
+>To access the Main Control Panel, JavaScript must be enabled in the Internet browser you are using.

 #### Starting the Main Control Panel